gruvw/slides/2024_01_22-bachelor_project_open_items/pres.md

 ### Problem Space

-- Need: everyone needs to write lists, it is just the natural way to store elements that we think of (examples...)
+The idea for bulding this project arises from two observations

+- examples: shopping lists, todo lists, films to watch, project ideas, new year resolutions, trips planning, gifts ideas, ...
-- Current solutions are not so good (cite a few: Google Keep, Microsoft to-do, ...)
+- Current solutions are not so good
 - Class current solutions in 2 fundamental issues
     - Usability / Not easy to use (includes a lot of different things)
-        - Bad UI/UX
         - Too many features (calendar integrations, contacts, looking to be the best tool to fit all uses, end up being the right one for none)
         - Not available on all platforms (only apple or only android or only on desktop computer and not on mobile devices)
         - Not offline first: need to create an account and to have an internet connection, which is not always the case when you need your lists (groceries, underground, outside in the wild, ...), privacy concerns (big corporations) with most sensitive data (questions you need to ask to your doctor, list of medicines you take, things you buy or want, ...) invaluable data in those kind of applications for data brokers and advertisers
     - Proprietary / Closed source Software problems vs. Open-Source (often called Free-Software, free not only as in price but also as in freedom)
         - Explain main close source vs open source problems
             - Cost / Freemimum / Ads or Subscriptions
-            - Privacy concerns, with big corporations collecting and selling personnal informations
+            - Security (no data collection)
-            - Security and Transparency issues, even if they tell you they don't collect your data, you have no way to check as the code is not public, where as with open source it is (anybody with some kinds of software development background can check)
+            - Transparency issues, even if they tell you they don't collect your data, you have no way to check as the code is not public, where as with open source it is (anybody with some kinds of software development background can check)
             - Vendor lock-in (making it intentionnaly hard to switch app once they are in the system)
+            - Actually let me tell you a quick story of how I really decided to start building the solution: check-list application (decent in features and UI but closed source) fully changed their UI with not possibility to fall back to older version (open-source would have solved this with fork)
             - Community contributions, everyone can help and contribute to the code when open-source (add functionalites you want or fix bugs), if disagreements allowed fork the project (create your own version from now on)
-        - Another thing often offered by Open-Source initiative is self-hosting
-            - Have you own server, instead of trusting someone else with keeping your data and not reading them
-            - Distributes points of failure when there are multiple instances (one instance crashes, yours is still safe you don't notice anything)
-            - Better even if you don't self host yourself but you use some "public instances"
-            - Allow for opportunity to start hosting yourself the moment you want to
-            - Choice: Although self-hosting is not for everyone as it requires some technical skills to set it up you can also choos on what instance you want your data (maybe someone you know and trust)
+            - Self-hosting (server at home)
         - Why isn't every Software application Open-Source ?
 It has one big disavantage, and it lies on the developer: hard to get funding (donnations, B2B). which is a big downside, but I can't think of another disadvantage and certainly not from a user/consumer standpoint

 ### Open-Items Solution